spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

    * The created schedule is turned on by default.
 To turn off the schedule, move the slider at the right of the entry for the schedule to the turned-off position.
    * After the update is run, an entry will appear in the auto-upgrades history list.

+##  Auto-Upgrade Immediately

+Use this option if you want to auto-upgrade immediately (rather than scheduling an upgrade).

+1. See Create or Edit an Auto-Upgrade Schedule steps 1 to 4, except that in Step 2, click **Configure and Update Now**.
+2. Click **Update Now**.

+Add screen when available.

+3. >**Note**: If no upgrade version is available, the operation will time out.

 ## Delete an Auto-Upgrade Schedule